saitaiky/notebook/docs/docs/other/psychology/life/meaning-in-life.md

 Self-awareness, known as self-identity, plays a crucial role in shaping one's life goals.
 Life goals represent what one desires most in this world.
 If someone doesn't quite understand what they like, setting the tone and direction for their entire life becomes even more challenging in the vast expanse of life.

-:::infoWhy understanding who we are is important to our life goal?
+:::info Why understanding who we are is important to our life goal?
 Having a clear self-awareness is a prerequisite for setting life goals.
 What makes a suitable life goal for oneself?
 It should align with your values and involve doing things you enjoy.
 Only then can it generate intrinsic motivation to achieve those goals.
 Life goals crafted to meet external expectations don’t ignite the passionate pursuit of dreams; their motivation tends to be external and short-lived.
 Ultimately, every individual bears the responsibility for dealing with everything in their life.
 Hence, life goals belong to oneself, not to others.
 :::